Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

         └── 5-visualize     <- Scripts for visualisation of your results, from 5-visualization to ./report/figures.

 This project template is commonly applied in the unit Subsurface and Groundwater Systems.
+It features a ``README.md`` already describing the folder structure, which you can further extend with a project description.
+Furthermore, it features an ``AUTHORS.md`` file where all contributors to the project are credited.
+Also there is a ``LICENSE`` file describing the license.

+> [!WARNING]
+>
+> The license added is very permissive, which we find works fine for most
+> projects.
+However, you might want to change it to a stricter license.
+For
+> example, for secret projects you probably want to add a propietary license.

 All data that you start your project with is stored in the ``data/1-external`` folder, these are usually the files you received from a client, or downloaded somewhere.
 In case of model update, you could treat the model before the update as "external data".
 This data is the starting point of